 While we feel like we're in a never ending stream of washing, scientists are now saying this probably isn't enough to combat the amount of bacteria around our homes.
 Thanks to a recent study looking into just how filthy everyday objects can be, we were left feeling extremely grubby and wondered... is there such a thing as being TOO clean?

-Phones (which we touch up to 150 times a day!), sheets, pillows, bras, jeans, tea towels, pjs and now even our mattresses are just some of the items that are, according to a microbiologist and other experts, teeming with bacteria and germs.
-But how often should we be cleaning – or ditching – these everyday items?
+You've probably wondered how often should you change your sheets, how often should you clean you phone (which we touch up to 150 times a day!), your bras, jeans, tea towels, pjs and now even our mattresses.
+These are just some of the items that are, according to a microbiologist and other experts, teeming with bacteria and germs.
+So, how often should we be cleaning - or ditching - these everyday items?

 Quite often, we're not washing our hands properly, so whatever is left on them gets transferred onto hand towels, which then make a perfect breeding ground for bacteria to thrive - thanks to its moistness and texture.
 It's a nasty cycle, so swap out your hand towel every two days to put an end to it!